Foundation Apprenticeships

 Age and duration

-• Foundation apprenticeships will be available for young people aged 16-21 and 22 -24 for those with an Education, Health and Care Plan (EHCP), are a care leaver or prisoner/prison leaver
+Foundation apprenticeships are available for young people aged 16-21 and 22-24 for those with an Education, Health and Care Plan (EHCP), are a care leaver or prisoner/prison leaver.

-• Foundation apprenticeships have a minimum duration of 8 months, in line with other apprenticeships.
-The minimum hours of study for each foundation apprenticeship will be set out in each standard
+Foundation apprenticeships have a minimum duration of 8 months, in line with other apprenticeships.
+The minimum hours of study for each foundation apprenticeship are set out in each standard.

 English and maths requirements